Spreyton

 Spreyton is a small rural village just north of Dartmoor in Devon, England.
-Spreyton is famous for its connection to the tale of “Old Uncle Tom Cobley and all” who came from, and is thought to be buried in Spreyton.
-Some believe that if Uncle Tom Cobley did exist and did travel to Widecombe fair, he would have travelled from Spreyton.
+Spreyton is famous for its connection to the tale of “Old Uncle Tom Cobley and all”.
+The character Cobley came from and is thought to be buried in Spreyton.
+Some believe that, if Uncle Tom Cobley did exist and did travel to Widecombe fair, he would have travelled from Spreyton.